COVID-19 Cancellations

 4J Eugene School District announced that all school events, gatherings and field trips are suspended for the next 30 days.
 All Springfield School District events are also suspended through April 8.
 McKenzie School District has suspended its school-based assemblies and events, off-campus field trips, athletic events and practices and other events.

 Oak Hill School is closed Friday, March 13, through Thursday, March 19.
+Marist High School is closed Friday, March 13, and will operate remotely through Friday, March 20.
+Campus is closed for all clubs, activities and athletics March 16-29.

 Lane Community College canceled all nonessential events on campus.
 This applies to LCC’s Center for Meeting and Learning and all community-related performances, activities and athletic events.
-Winter finals will not be held in person and the first three weeks
+Winter finals will not be held in person and the first three weeks of spring term will be held remotely.

 Sports